shohne/CarND-Extended-Kalman-Filter-Project/README.md

 ```
 cd CarND-Extended-Kalman-Filter-Project
 ```
-Execute cmake to creata a makefile:
+Execute cmake to create the makefile:
 ```
 cmake .
 ```
-Create executable file:
+Create the executable file:
 ```
 make
 ```
-If everything was OK, there should be a executable file ExtendedKF.
+If everything was OK, there should be a executable file **ExtendedKF** on current directory.

 Running the Application
 ---